Clemapfel/crisp/README.md

 `crisp` is **math-less**<br>
 + Algorithms choose their own parameters heuristically
-    - no more trolling through papers trying to find out what parameter `k` does.<br>
+    - no more trolling through papers trying to find out what parameter `α` does.<br>
 + creating the fourier transform of an image is one line of code
 + k-means clustering in n-dimensions is one line of code
 + computing the gradient magnitude is one line of code